ethedev/yam-dev-docs/timeline-full.md

         - Projects
         - Onboarding

-***Note: Audits and Launch are happening after getting ready in full with the developments, so it is a Potential for Audits/Launch, confirmed after advancements.***
+***Note: Audits and Launch are happening after being fully ready with the developments, its a potential audit/launch, confirmed after advancements.***